wixtoolset/wix/README.md

 ##### Getting started:

-* Fork the WiX4 repository (https://github.com/wixtoolset/wix4.git)
+* Fork the WiX repository (https://github.com/wixtoolset/wix.git)
  into a GitHub domain that you control
-* Clone the WiX4 repository from your fork (git clone https://github.com/yourdomain/wix4.git) into the directory of your choice
+* Clone the WiX repository from your fork (git clone https://github.com/yourdomain/wix.git) into the directory of your choice

 ##### To build the WiX toolset: